SergioMEV/slurm-for-dummies/README.md

 4. __(WORKER NODES)__ Set up [Munge](#set-up-munge) on each of the worker nodes.
 5. Setup [Slurm](#set-up-slurm) on all machines.
 Make sure to follow the controller node instructions for the controller node and the worker node instructions for the worker nodes.

-## Set up network and install ubuntu
+## Set Up Network and Install Ubuntu
 Install Ubuntu 22.04 on all computers in the cluster.
 > We recommend you turn off any sort of inactivity shutdown timer on all computers.